Dynamical hysteresis in the dissipation in turbulent flows

 Remarkably, the trends presented in Fig.~\ref{fig:main_scaling_law} can be directly linked to the physics of the unsteady energy cascade.
 Indeed, the hysteresis in the dissipative state can be quantified by the non-zero unsteady term in Eq.~(\ref{eq:karman_howarth_main}).
 We quantify this term using the non-dimensional unsteady function $F(r)$~\cite{obligado2019quantifying}, which is defined as,

 and represents the normalized, large-scale unsteadiness of the flow.

-Fig.~\ref{fig:unsteady_function}(a) shows the phase-averaged unsteady function, $\langle F(r) \rangle_{\phi}$, plotted against the non-dimensional lag, $r/\lambda_{\phi}$ (where $\lambda_{\phi}$ is the Taylor microscale of the flow), for a representative experimental case.
+Fig.~\ref{fig:unsteady_function}(a) shows the phase-averaged unsteady function, $\langle F(r) \rangle_{\phi}$, plotted against the non-dimensional lag, $r/\lambda_{\phi}$ (where $\lambda_{\phi}$ is the Taylor microscale of the flow~\cite{lundgren2002,lundgren2003}), for a representative experimental case.
 The function's shape and magnitude evolve significantly throughout the forcing cycle, confirming that the energy balance is in a constant state of flux.
 During the decelerating half of the cycle ($\phi \in [0, \pi]$), $\langle F \rangle_{\phi}$ is predominantly positive, indicating a net release of energy from the large scales (i.e., the decay rate exceeds the production rate).
 Conversely, during the accelerating phase ($\phi \in [\pi, 2\pi]$), $\langle F \rangle_{\phi}$ becomes negative, indicating a net storage of energy in the large scales.
 The amplitude of this oscillation serves as a direct, physical measure of the strength of the unsteadiness within the turbulent cascade.
 The DNSs present a similar behaviour (Fig.~\ref{fig:unsteady_function}(b)).
-We also note that, given that $\langle F \rangle_{\phi}$ is defined in integral form in Eq.~(\ref{eq:unsteady_F}), it presents less scatter that the hysteresis cycles reported above.
+We verified that the reported $F$ values are robust to the choice of evaluation scale, with qualitatively identical results obtained in the range $r \in [0.5\lambda, 2\lambda]$ (\hyperref[fig:S2]{End Matter, Fig.~6}).
+We also note that, given that $\langle F \rangle_{\phi}$ is defined in integral form in Eq.~(\ref{eq:unsteady_F}), it presents less scatter than the hysteresis cycles reported above.